-This page is about the BMW motorcycle models R51/2, R51/3, R67, R67/2, R67/3, R68, R50, R60, R69, R50/2, R60/2, R50S, R69S, R50/US, R60/US, R69US.
+This page is about the BMW motorcycle models R51/2, R51/3, R67, R67/2, R67/3, R68, R50, R60, R69, R50/2, R60/2, R50S, R69S, R50/US, R60/US, and R69US.

 Flange intake leak

 These models of BMW were supplied with Bing carbs made by Fritz Hintermayer GMBH.
 Tuning can be compromised due to an intake air leak.
 The symptom is a “flat spot” as the rpm comes just off idle.
 It can come from a couple of sources.
-The most common one is a plugged up idle gas jet and the second is a warped flange.
+The most common one is a plugged-up idle gas jet, and the second is a warped flange.
 Here is what to do about a warped flange.

-The adjustment doesn’t make the normal changes in sound and rpm.
-Running it all of the way in doesn’t kill the engine.
-Each time one laps the flange to “flatten” it out, it is thinner and in the future, warps even faster.
+You may find that the adjustment doesn’t make the normal changes in sound and rpm.
+Running it in all of the ways doesn’t kill the engine.
+Each time one laps the flange to “flatten” it out, it is thinner, and in the future, it warps even faster.
 I bet I have lapped hundreds of them.
-Usually the thick paper spacer/gasket must be lapped too.
-One must be careful to lap evenly or the flange can get thin on one side and “cock” the carb to one side.
-The flange thickness is the ultimate life of the carb.
+Usually, the thick paper spacer/gasket must be lapped too.
+One must be careful to lap evenly, or the flange can get thin on one side and “cock” the carb to one side.
+The flange thickness determines the ultimate life of the carb.
 To reduce warping, tighten the two nuts as little as possible.

-Hand lapping the BMW Bing carb flange
+Hand-lapping the BMW Bing carb flange

 This shows the carb face.
-If you look very closely you can see some marks in an arc shape.
+If you look very closely, you can see some marks in an arc shape.
 They are the original machining marks from the factory.
 These are very faint ones, as they are usually far more prominent.
 It means that we are starting with a “virgin” body.
-This one will have a long life, if treated properly.
+This one will have a long life if treated properly.